caminosdeagua/project-map/README.md

 <iframe width="100%" height="520" frameborder="0" src="https://caminosdeagua.github.io/project-map/" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 ```

+To use the map in another language, just add a hash.
+So ...io/project-map#es will display in spanish while ...io/project-map#en will display in English.
+Default (no hash) displays in English.
+Modify the above code appropriately for spanish.
+Currently only available in English & Spanish.

 ## How to update the map
 If you are not a member of the Caminos de Agua team and/or cannot commit to this repo, ignore the rest of this page and enjoy perusing or using the map!